2024 Year-End Tax Planning Strategies to Consider

 Beware of the Wash-Sale Rule

 If you do this, however, make sure you're not violating the “wash-sale rule."
-This rule disallows you from taking a loss if you purchase the same or a very similar stock within 30 days before or after the sale of that stock was completed.
+This rule disallows you from taking a tax loss if you purchase the same or a very similar stock within 30 days before or after the sale of that stock was completed.
 If you decide to sell a stock at a loss, consider adding a note on your calendar for when the 30-day period ends.
-That will remind you not to repurchase the stock too soon after it appreciates so you ensure that you're not inadvertently violating the wash-sale rule.
+That will remind you not to repurchase the stock too soon after it appreciates so you won’t inadvertently violate the wash-sale rule.

-Contributing to a qualified 401(k) or health savings account (HSA) plan can reduce your taxable income for 2023.
+Contributing to a qualified 401(k) or health savings account (HSA) plan on a pre-tax basis can help reduce your taxable income for 2024.

 It's a good idea to avoid purchasing mutual funds at the end of the year if the funds will be held in a taxable account.
-This is because buying a mutual fund immediately before its year-end distribution may result in an unexpected tax bill.
+This is because buying a mutual fund immediately before its year-end distribution may result in an unexpected tax bill due to selling by the fund to cover the year-end distributions.

 If you buy shares before Dec.
 31, you could receive a Form 1099 for year-end dividends even if you did not own the fund when the dividends were earned.
 Part of the dividends would be treated as ordinary income, and part would be treated as capital gains.